nmshd/documentation/index.md

     excerpt: "Take your digital identity wherever you go.
 Access, change and easily share the most important data of you without bothering about security, privacy or paperwork."
 ---

-{% include feature_row id="feature_v2" type="center" %}

-{% include feature_row %}

-{% include feature_row id="feature_ssi" type="center" %}

-# What is Enmeshed?
+# What is enmeshed?

 Enmeshed is an open source project combining various assets into an overarching digitalization approach for users and organizations.
 Its overall goal is to introduce a secure but easy-to-use way to share and request data and digital signatures between contacts.

-A focus is the digitalization of the end user: Enmeshed is bringing back control to the end user in an easy-to-use way and thus empowering its users to use the modern IT world which was usually an area only experts were able to cope with.
-With Enmeshed the user actively takes part of the business processes, allowing a whole new digital experience.
+A focus is the digitalization of the end user: enmeshed is bringing back control to the end user in an easy-to-use way and thus empowering its users to use the modern IT world which was usually an area only experts were able to cope with.
+With enmeshed the user actively takes part of the business processes, allowing a whole new digital experience.

 On the other hand, many organizations are still having trouble to digitize their business processes.
 Enmeshed introduces a different mindset - as well as components and tools - on how to securely communicate with other organizations and users.
 All this is done while keeping an easy-to-integrate approach in mind.